rohgoyal/getting-started/toolkit/0-Prereq/README.md

 ### Install node.js
 1. Download and install node.js from one of the two sources:
-   * https://nodejs.org/en/download/  (Download the LTS version for your platform, not the latest) **OR**
+   * https://nodejs.org/en/download/ (Note: Download the LTS version for your platform, not the latest) **OR**
    * https://developer.ibm.com/node/sdk/v6/

-    _Installing node.js also installs **npm** (Node Package Manager)_
+    _Installing node.js also installs **npm** (Node Package Manager)_.

-2. Once Node.js is downloaded and install, check to make sure it is in your _PATH_
+2. Once Node.js is downloaded and install, check to make sure it is in your _PATH_.
     ![](images/verify-path.png)

-3. Update **npm**
-    In a command line, enter `npm install -g npm`
+3. Update **npm**.
+In a command line, enter `npm install -g npm`.

-4. Check the installed version and path
+4. Check the installed version and path.
    ![](images/screenshot_install_apic-1.png)

 ### Install the API Connect toolkit
-1. Update the npm config to allow use of untrusted certificates
+1. Update the npm config to allow use of untrusted certificates.
    `npm config -g set strict-ssl false`

-2. Install the API Connect toolkit from **npm**
+2. Install the API Connect toolkit from **npm**.
     `npm install -g apiconnect`

-3. Check the installed version
+3. Check the installed version.
     `apic -v`

 ### Install the Microgateway
-_We'll use the Microgateway as a local test server for this tutorial_
+_We'll use the Microgateway as a local test server for this tutorial_.

- In a command line, enter `npm install -g microgateway`
+ In a command line, enter `npm install -g microgateway`.